 How Did WordPress Get So Popular

 There are some top ten reasons WordPress is preferred by many.
 We look at them below.

 - WordPress Focuses on User Experience – WordPress is optimized for usability, speed, friendliness and other factors that enhance the experience of website visitors.
 With few plugins, you can significantly improve WordPress user experience.

 - WordPress Allows You to Create Attractive Permalinks.
 You can create an attractive URL slug with WordPress.
 The URL can contain only desired keywords to boost website visibility.

 - WordPress Makes Metadata Easy to Manage – With WordPress, you can boost your SEO with metadata and they are so easy to input with no additional code edts necessary.

-- Optimizing Images for SEO Is Simple on WordPress - With plugins, you can have optimized images with WordPress.
+- Optimizing Images for SEO Is Simple on WordPress – With plugins, you can have optimized images in WordPress.

 - WordPress’s Sites Don’t Frustrate Users with Slow Load Time – WordPress is optimized out of the box.
 The speed can further be enhanced with plugins.

-- WordPress Is Optimized for Mobile Users - WordPress is mobile friendly out of the box.
+- WordPress ia optimized for mobile users – WordPress is mobile friendly out of the box.

 - WordPress Helps You Integrate Your Campaign with Social Media